jamesshore/quixote/ROADMAP.md

 * (DONE) .should.beBiggerThan()
 * (DONE) .should.beSmallerThan()
 * (DONE) Check non-rendered values - always an error
-* Consider: should exception be thrown by Size, not SizeDescriptor?
 * Check non-rendered values on PositionDescriptor - always an error
 * Update PositionDescriptor documentation re non-rendered values?
 * API